-Medical and hospital benefits In most cases, providers and facilities file claims for you.
+Medical and hospital benefits

+In most cases, providers and facilities file claims for you.
 Physicians must file on the form CMS-1500, Health Insurance Claim Form.
 Facilities will file on the UB-04 form.
-For claims questions and assistance, contact us at 800-880-8086 or see our Website at www.blueshieldca.com/federal .
-When you must file a claim such as for out-of-area care submit it on the CMS-1500 or a claim form that includes the information shown below.
-Bills and receipts should be itemized and show: • Covered member's name date of birth, address, phone number and ID number • Name and address of the physician or facility that provided the service or supply • Dates you received the services or supplies • Diagnosis • Type of each service or supply • The charge for each service or supply A copy of the explanation of benefits, payments, or denial from any primary payor such as the Medicare Summary Notice (MSN) • Receipts, if you paid for your services Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.
-Submit your claims to: Blue Shield of California Access+ HMO Member Services P.O.
-Box 272550 Chico, CA 95927 Deadline for filing your claim Send us all of the documents for your claim as soon as possible.
+For claims questions and assistance, contact us at (800) 880-8086 or see our website at www.blueshieldca.com/federal.

+When you must file a claim -- such as for out-of-area care -- submit it on the CMS-1500 or a claim form that includes the information shown below.
+Bills and receipts should be itemized and show:

+- Covered member's name date of birth, address, phone number and ID number - Name and address of the physician or facility that provided the service or supply - Dates you received the services or supplies - · Diagnosis - · Type of each service or supply - The charge for each service or supply - A copy of the explanation of benefits, payments, or denial from any primary payer -- such as the Medicare Summary Notice (MSN) - Receipts, if you paid for your services

+Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.

+Submit your claims to:

+Blue Shield of California Access+ HMO Member Services P.O.
+Box 272550 Chico, CA 95927

+Deadline for filing your claim

+Send us all of the documents for your claim as soon as possible.
 You must submit the claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.

-Post-service claims procedures We will notify you of our decision within 30 days after we receive the claim.
+Post-service claims procedures

+We will notify you of our decision within 30 days after we receive the claim.
 If matters beyond our control require an extension of time, we may take up to an additional 15 days for review as long as we notify you before the expiration of the original 30-day period.
 Our notice will include the circumstances underlying the request for the extension and the date when a decision is expected.

+If we need an extension because we have not received necessary information from you, our notice will describe the specific information required and we will allow you up to 60 days from the receipt of the notice to provide the information.

+If you do not agree with our initial decision, you may ask us to review it by following the disputed claims process detailed in Section 8 of this brochure.

+Authorized Representative You may designate an authorized representative to act on your behalf for filing a claim or to appeal claims decisions to us.
+For urgent care claims, we will permit a health care professional with knowledge of your medical condition to act as your authorized representative without your express consent.
+For the purposes of this section, we are also referring to your authorized representative when we refer to you.

+Notice Requirements